Oppenheimer leads Oscar nominations pack as Barbie receives shock snubs

 Oscars 2024: Oppenheimer leads Oscar nominations pack as Barbie receives shock snubs

-Christopher Nolan’s blockbuster is the one to beat at this year’s ceremony – but he faces stiff competition from ‘Killers of the Flower Moon’ and ‘Poor Things’
+Christopher Nolan’s blockbuster is the one to beat at this year’s ceremony – but he faces stiff competition from ‘Poor Things’ and ‘Killers of the Flower Moon’

 Oppenheimer has just fallen short of achieving Oscars history despite amassing 13 nominations to become the year’s most-recognised film.

-Should Oppenheimer have received one more nomination, it would have matched the record held by films including All About Eve, Titanic and La La Land.
+One more nomination would have matched the record held jointly by All About Eve, Titanic and La La Land.

-Following behind with 10 nominations is Martin Scorsese’s Killers of the Flower Moon and Yorgos Lanthimos’s Poor Things, which could see Emma Stone bag her second Oscar.
+Following behind with 11 nominations is Yorgos Lanthimos’s Poor Things, which could see Emma Stone bag her second Oscar, while Martin Scorsese’s Killers of the Flower Moon will compete in 10 categories.

 Stone, a previous winner for La La Land in 2017, faces competition in the Leading Actress category from Lily Gladstone, who has been nominated for her role in Killers of the Flower Moon, one week after being snubbed at the Baftas.

-Facing off against Murphy in the Leading Actor category is fellow first-time nominees Colman Domingo (Rustin) and Jeffrey Wright (American Fiction) alongside previous nominees Paul Giamatti (The Holdovers) and Bradley Cooper (Maestro).
+Facing off against Murphy in the Leading Actor category are fellow first-time nominees Colman Domingo (Rustin) and Jeffrey Wright (American Fiction) alongside previous nominees Paul Giamatti (The Holdovers) and Bradley Cooper (Maestro).

 Cooper, whose Leonard Bernstein biopic received seven nominations, has also been recognised in the Best Director category, where he will battle it out against Nolan, Scorsese, Lanthimos, Jonathan Glazer (The Zone of Interest) and Justine Triet for her Palme d’Or winner Anatomy of a Fall.